Three nutrition trends to stay away from - The Bulletin

 If you follow health tips in some media, you’d think the nutritional sciences are a mess: Is butter good for you or bad?
 Should I eat breakfast or skip it?
 Should I eat like a caveman?
-Or should I eat more like a bird?bad health trends
+Or should I eat more like a bird?fake nutrition

 Alternative facts are not a new concept in the field of nutritional science.
-Too bad so many people fall for them.bad health trends
+Too bad so many people fall for them.fake nutrition

-Fortunately, it’s still possible to use scientific evidence to separate the wheat (safe to eat, unless you have celiac disease) from the complete garbage.
-So here are three popular nutrition diet trends to steer clear of—based on the best evidence.bad health trends
+Fortunately, it’s still possible to use scientific evidence, not fake nutrition, to separate the wheat (safe to eat, unless you have celiac disease) from the complete garbage.
+So here are three popular nutrition diet trends to steer clear of—based on the best evidence.fake nutrition

 Skip the detox or cleanse